jasmine94623/TLR-all/README.md

 # Implemtation Details
+## 本篇論文model: TLR_UI /TLR-M_UI model
+## 與過往論文model比較: TLR / TLR-M model
 In this TLR-M_UI model implemenation, we have used transformer based attention machanism that has been implemented in python programing language.
 We use tensorflow, keras and attention machanism.

 Environment: Linux
 Required Packages: tensorflow: 2.4.1/pandas: 1.2.2 or requirements.txt

-TLR_UI model has been implemented in TLR.py file
+TLR model has been implemented in TLR.py file

-TLR-M_UI model has been implemented in TLRM.py file
+TLR-M model has been implemented in TLRM.py file

 TLR_UI model has been implemented in TLR_UI-POIDes.py file